ebenefuenf/quma/docs/usage.rst

     users = cur.raw_cursor.fetchall()

-All members of the ``raw_cursor.cursor`` object are also available as members of *cur* so there should be no need to use it directly:
+All members of the ``raw_cursor.cursor`` object are also available as members of *cur*.
+Hence there should be no need to use it directly:

 .. code-block:: python